qCring/QuickVtk/docs/build.md

   - src: `QuickVtk`
   - bin: `QuickVtk/bin`
 - Press **Configure** and specify a project generator
-- Set the path to `Qt5Config.cmake`
+- Set the path to `Qt5Config.cmake` (depends on your [Qt](https://www.qt.io/) installation):
-  - Depends on your [Qt](https://www.qt.io/) installation but should look something like this
   - on macOS: `/Qt/5.13.0/clang_64/lib/cmake/Qt5/`
   - on Windows: `/Qt/5.13/msvc2017/lib/cmake/Qt5/`
 - Press **Configure** to apply changes
 - Set the path to [VTK](https://vtk.org/)
-  - `dependencies/bin/VTK/bin` if you are using the VTK build from the `dependencies` folder
+  - `dependencies/bin/VTK/bin` if you are using the VTK binaries from the `dependencies` folder
-  - alternatively you can use an existing external build
+  - alternatively, you can use an existing external build
 - Press **Configure** and specify a project generator
 - Press **Generate**